Stewart–Haas Racing: Truck No. 00 history

 In 2014, 16-year-old Cole Custer, son of longtime SHR executive Joe Custer, ran the No. 00 Haas Automation Silverado in the Camping World Truck Series with the team, branded Haas Racing Development, for 9 races with trucks coming from Turner Scott Motorsports and engines from Hendrick Motorsports.
 Custer had finished 8th in the K&N Pro Series East standings in 2013 driving for Ken Schrader with sponsorship from Haas, including two wins at Iowa and Loudon.
 Custer made his truck debut at Martinsville Speedway, finishing 12th.

 Custer became the youngest pole winner in Truck Series history, earning the top starting spot in his third start at Gateway Motorsports Park.
 He finished 6th in the race.
 Custer later won the pole at New Hampshire and would go on to win the race from the pole, becoming the youngest driver to win a Truck Series race.
-With the win, Gene Haas became just the fourth owner to win a race in all three of NASCAR's national series.
+With the win, Gene Haas joined a select club of owners who have won as an owner in all three national touring series, joining Rick Hendrick, Richard Childress, Jack Roush, Bill Davis and Dale Earnhardt.

 Custer and the No. 00 team moved to JR Motorsports in 2015, although remaining a part of the Haas stable, the Haas truck team was shut down.